 Creating a well-functioning workspace or a learning environment is nothing short of a gigantic, architectural jigsaw puzzle.
-The Dorte Mandrup approach is a balanced diet of listening and challenging: listening to and processing the intricate patterns of work flow and user activities while challenging the presumptions and traditional ideas of what a workplace or a learning environment is.
-Gathering and processing large amounts of data + visualizing a framework for human behavior + taking the identity and brand of the client into consideration are all prerequisites for a successful result.
+The Dorte Mandrup approach is a balanced diet of listening and challenging: listening to and acknowledging the intricate patterns of workflow and user activities, while challenging the presumptions and traditional ideas of what a workplace or learning environment is.
+Gathering and processing large amounts of data, visualizing a framework for human behaviour and taking the identity and brand of the client into consideration, are all prerequisites for a successful result.
 A real-life 3D jigsaw puzzle of epic proportions!

 Complexity!
-A key word in understanding the process behind architectural projects classified as Mixed Use.
-Complexity sums up the experience of designing a solution that accommodates all the specific needs and desires of diverse target groups, whose only common ground may be the actual site on which they reside.
+Is a keyword in understanding the process behind architectural projects classified as Mixed Use.
+Complexity sums up the experience of designing a solution that accommodates all the specific needs and desires of diverse target groups, whose only common ground may be the physical site on which they reside.
 Combining housing, shops and public spaces is no small feat and requires in-depth analysis and a capacity for diversified solutions.
 Dorte Mandrup has many years of experience dealing with mixed use projects and is the go-to office for complicated assignments.

 How we work